 Kent & East Sussex Railway

-The K&ESR is one of Britain's most loved, most original heritage railways, running steam and heritage diesel trains for 10 miles on the preserved central section of the original line from Tenterden, affectionately known as 'The Jewel of The Weald', through the Rother Levels, a marshland valley so di fficult to appreciate any other way but by train, brushing past the village of Northiam to Bodiam in East Sussex - where it terminates in the shadow of the magnificent National Trust Castle.
+Steam and heritage diesel trains run for 10 miles on the preserved central section of the original line from Tenterden, affectionately known as 'The Jewel of The Weald'; through the Rother Levels, a marshland valley so difficult to appreciate any other way but by train; brushing past the village of Northiam to Bodiam in East Sussex, where the line terminates in the shadow of the magnificent National Trust Castle.

-Whether you are interested in heritage, shopping, nature, food and drink or recreation there is an ever-evolving range of special events and offers that provide temptation and interest for all ages whether you're a regular visitor or one who has yet to discover the unique charm of the K&ESR.
-Either way, you will find a warm welcome and we're sure your day will be a truly memorable experience - a day to remember.
+Whether you are interested in heritage, shopping, nature, food and drink or recreation there is an ever-evolving range of special events and offers that provide temptation and interest for all ages on the Kent and East Sussex Railway route.
+You will find a warm welcome and we're sure your day will be a truly memorable experience!

 The Kent and East Sussex Railway is one of the Seven Wonders of the Weald.
 An annual Seven Wonders pass allows one free entry for an adult and child to enjoy each of the seven attractions.
 Find out more at www.sevenwonders.org.uk